Bump Elliott: Coaching career

-After graduating from Michigan, Bump turned down an offer to play professional football for the Detroit Lions, saying he said he had obtained a job in Chicago outside of football.
+After graduating from Michigan, Bump turned down an offer to play professional football for the Detroit Lions of the National Football League (NFL), saying he said he had obtained a job in Chicago outside of football.
 Elliott also considered going into medicine as his father had done, but he chose instead to go into coaching.
 He started his coaching career at Michigan in the fall of 1948 as assistant backfield coach.
 In the spring of 1949, he was hired as an assistant coach under Kip Taylor at Oregon State, where he remained for three seasons, from 1949 to 1951.
 Elliott later recalled, "I was only 24 when Kip Taylor hired me as backfield coach at Oregon State, and it bothered me a little because there were two backs on the squad who were older than I was."
 It was even worse for his brother Pete, who was 22 when he was hired to coach the ends.
-Bump recalled: "After practice one night some players noticed Pete light up a cigaret.
+Bump recalled: "After practice one night some players noticed Pete light up a cigarette.
 One of his ends drew Pete aside and said in a fatherly voice, 'You shouldn't smoke, coach; I didn't do it when I was your age."
 Oregon State had an overall record of 14–15 in Elliott's three years as an assistant coach.

-In 1952, Elliott was hired as an assistant at the University of Iowa under its head coach, Forest Evashevski, another former All-American at the University of Michigan.
+In 1952, Elliott was hired as an assistant at the University of Iowa under its head coach, Forest Evashevski, another former All-American at the Michigan.
 On being hired at Iowa, Elliott said, "I should feel at home back in the Big Ten.
 I grew up in Bloomington – 40 miles from Illinois.
 I played at Purdue and Michigan and coached at Michigan.
 My father went to Iowa and Northwestern and now I'm coaching at Iowa."
 He stayed at Iowa until 1957.
 Elliott was with the Hawkeyes in 1956 when they went 9–1, won the Big Ten championship, and defeated his former team, Oregon State, 35–19, in the 1957 Rose Bowl game.

-He returned to Michigan in 1957 as a backfield coach under Bennie Oosterbaan.
+Elliott returned to Michigan in 1957 as a backfield coach under Bennie Oosterbaan.
 In 1959, Elliott was elevated to head football coach at Michigan.
 He was the head coach for ten years from 1959 to 1968, posting a career record of 51–42–2, for a .547 winning percentage.
 In Big Ten Conference play, his record was 32–34–2 (.485).